Rubayet19/personal-api-dashboard/project.md

 ### 8.1 Replace Mock Components with AWS Services

-- Auth: Remove mock JWT, integrate AWS Cognito.
 - Database: Remove Moto, use real AWS DynamoDB.
-- Caching: Switch from local Redis to AWS ElastiCache.
-- Logging: Stream logs to AWS CloudWatch.

-### 8.2 Deploy Backend to AWS Lambda

-- Use Mangum to adapt FastAPI to Lambda.
-- Configure API Gateway with relevant routes.
-- Ensure environment variables for AWS credentials and resources are set.

 ### 8.3 Deploy Frontend to AWS (S3 + CloudFront)